amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 ### Data

 Data is the better place for longer term storage.
 BUT NOTE- this is not backed up.
 You should still keep a copy of any important files on your institute's research data store.
+The size limit is set by the scheme manager.

 ```
 {{ site.remote.prompt }} ls /g/data